ietf-wg-cellar/ebml-specification/specification.markdown

     Default:        1
     Element Type:   Unsigned Integer
-    Description:    The minimum DocType version an interpreter has to support to read this file.
+    Description:    The minimum DocType version an interpreter has to support to read this EBML Document.

 ### Global elements (used everywhere in the format)